dyanechi/webapi-rs/README.md

-# Pure Rust Web API Framework
+# Rust Web API Framework

 This crate is going to be a framework for Web API.
 It will allow developers to build websites using pure Rust without